LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 Applying the Logtalk developer tools to plain Prolog code (i.e. Prolog code not encapsulated in modules) requires wrapping the code using Logtalk objects.
-A simply way of doing it is loading the [`hook_objects`](https://logtalk.org/library/library_index.html#hook-objects) library and then use the [`object_wrapper_hook`](https://logtalk.org/library/object_wrapper_hook_0.html)
+A simple way of doing it is loading the [`hook_objects`](https://logtalk.org/library/library_index.html#hook-objects) library and then use the [`object_wrapper_hook`](https://logtalk.org/library/object_wrapper_hook_0.html)